tamimattafi/android-sensor/README.md

     android:adjustViewBounds="true"
     android:src="@drawable/card"/>
 ```
+> Check the [sample](https://github.com/tamimattafi/android-sensor/blob/main/sample/src/main/res/layout/activity_main.xml) for more information

 ## Supported attributes
-- `android:padding` - The default padding attribute, but it is very important in our case, it adds space for the view to be animated and move inside the frame, no space means no movement
+1. `android:padding` - The default padding attribute, but it is very important in our case, it adds space for the view to be animated and move inside the frame, no space means no movement
-Available values: Dimension, dimension reference
+- Available values: Dimension, dimension reference
-Default: `0dp` (No movement, this must be increased by the developer to meet their needs)
+- Default: `0dp` **(Note that there is no movement by default, this must be increased by the developer to meet their needs)**
-- `app:sensibleElement` - Selects the moving elements by the sensor
+2. `app:sensibleElement` - Selects the moving elements by the sensor
-Available options: `all`, `shadow`, `image`, `none`
+- Available options: `all`, `shadow`, `image`, `none`
-Default: `all`
+- Default: `all`
-- `app:shadowRadius` - Defines the radius of the shadow (Or the blur applied to it)
+3. `app:shadowRadius` - Defines the radius of the shadow (Or the blur applied to it)
-Available values: `Integer`, min = `1`, max = `25` (If you need more radius increase sampling)
+- Available values: `Integer`, min = `1`, max = `25` (If you need more radius increase sampling)
-Default: `25`
+- Default: `25`
-- `app:shadowBlurSampling` - how many times blur is going to be applied to the image
+4. `app:shadowBlurSampling` - how many times blur is going to be applied to the image
-Available values: `Integer`, min = `1`, max = As long as performance isn't affected
+- Available values: `Integer`, min = `1`, max = As long as performance isn't affected
-Default: `1`
+- Default: `1`
-- `app:shadowColorFilter` - Dark filter color to apply to the shadow
+5. `app:shadowColorFilter` - Dark filter color to apply to the shadow
-Available values: Color reference, hex
+- Available values: Color reference, hex
-Default: `0xFF7F7F7F`
+- Default: `0xFF7F7F7F`
-- `app:shadowPadding` - Makes the shadow smaller than the actual image to add more realism
+6. `app:shadowPadding` - Makes the shadow smaller than the actual image to add more realism
-Available values: Dimension, dimension reference
+- Available values: Dimension, dimension reference
-Default: `0dp`
+- Default: `0dp`
-- `app:shadowAlphaPercent` - Controls the opacity of the shadow
+7. `app:shadowAlphaPercent` - Controls the opacity of the shadow
-Available values: Float, preferable min = `0.01` (1% opaque), max = `1` (100% opaque)
+- Available values: Float, preferable min = `0.01` (1% opaque), max = `1` (100% opaque)
-Default: `1` (100%)
+- Default: `1` (100%)
-- `app:sensorStabilizingLevel` - The amount of values ignored by the sensor before saving the initial state
+8. `app:sensorStabilizingLevel` - The amount of values ignored by the sensor before saving the initial state
 Since values given by android sensor upon initialization might be a little random, it's better to ignore some of them before actually starting to animate the view
-Available values: Integer, min = 0 (No values to be ignored), max = as long as the UX isn't affected
+- Available values: Integer, min = `0` (No values to be ignored), max = as long as the UX isn't affected
-Default: `100`
+- Default: `100`

-> Check the [sample](https://github.com/tamimattafi/android-sensor/blob/main/sample/src/main/res/layout/activity_main.xml) for more information

 ## Licence
 Apache License 2.0